To help with online shopping during COVID-19, we are offering free shipping on all orders.

-Shrews are rodents that bear a close resemblance to mice, with the exception of their long, pointed snout.
+Shrews are mammals that bear a close resemblance to mice, with the exception of their long, pointed snout.
 Shrews are primarily outdoor dwellers, although they’re not shy about entering homes when seeking food or shelter.
 Shrew damage can range from gnawing on roots and trees with their razor-sharp teeth to contaminating outdoor food sources with their feces and urine.
 Learn a few more interesting shrew facts below.

 Taxonomic Family: Soricidae